chiselstrike/chiselstrike/docusaurus/docs/Community/known-issues.md

 * **Joins:** We currently don't support explicit Joins.
 Implicitly the joins are partially supported by nested Types (`class Y {z: int}; class X {y: Y}`).
 Support for explicit joins is coming soon.

+* **Syntactic Sugar:** We've shown some relatively low level examples with the Data API, and some very compelling class based versions are in the works!

+* **Implicit Error Handling:** Soon the data APIs will throw Javascript exceptions allowing for writing code with less explicit error checking.

+* **Additional Security Features:** The policy system has some evolutions in the works that will allow many additional controls, including easy per verb policy changes.

 * **Changing types:** It is possible to evolve a model by adding and removing fields that have default values without writing any migration file (how awesome is that???), but you can't